 How does the MCS scheme benefit homeowners & self builders?

-MCS compliance = protection & the BUS
+MCS compliance = protection & funding

 If you need a heat pump installer…

-Kensa has a UK wide network of approved installers who can undertake the installation of your ground source heat pump for you.
+Kensa has a UK-wide network of approved installers who can undertake the installation of your ground source heat pump for you.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.